How To Plant Tomatoes:

 improvised support system that will enable the plants to stretch towards the sky.

-The tomato plant will get heavy with lots of fruit and foliage it is important that no
+Many tomato plant varieties will get heavy with lots of fruit and foliage it is important

-discouraging to go out to your garden and find your tomato plants lying all over
+go out to your garden and find your tomato plants lying all over the ground.

 Watering Tomato Plants –